Kau High and Pahala Elementary School: Notable achievements

-Dress code
+In 2022, students were awarded by the Hawaii State Department of Education for their agricultural work in the Ka'u Learning Lab.

+In 2023, principal Sharon Beck was honored with the 17th Masayuki Tokioka Excellence in School Leadership Award, an award given out to school principals in the state who are considered outstanding.
+She was credited with increasing language arts and mathematics scores within the school.
+The award is named after Masayuki Tokioka.

+Uniforms

-Kaʻū High School, Kaʻū Intermediate, and Pāhala Elementary, employs a dress code and uniforms.
+Kaʻū High School, Kaʻū Intermediate, and Pāhala Elementary, employ a dress code with uniforms.

 In the elementary and intermediate schools, the uniform is a heather grey T-shirt with a maroon and white "Ka'u" logo on the front and smaller Hawaii island with a Trojan head on the back.
 A variation of this design in either black, or maroon shirts is available for the intermediate, and both black and maroon colors are also available as long-sleeved shirts.

-High school dress employs a black or white T-shirt with a "tribal"-designed "Ka'u" going down the side of the front of the shirt.
+The high school uniform employs a black or white T-shirt with a "tribal"-designed "Ka'u" going down the side of the front of the shirt.
 This is also available in a long-sleeved variation.

 Commencement

 Kaʻū High and Pāhala Elementary School's commencement exercises are normally held during the first week of June.